pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

 {{{example url="../webgpu-compute-shaders-histogram-race-fixed.html"}}}

-Unfortunately we have a new problem. `atomicAdd` effectively needs to block another invocation from updating the same bin at the same time.
+Unfortunately we have a new problem. `atomicAdd` effectively needs to block other invocations from updating the same bin at the same time.
 We can see the issue here.
 The diagram below shows `atomicAdd` as 3 operations but when an invocation is doing an `atomicAdd` it "locks the bin" so that another invocation has to wait until it's done.

 <div class="webgpu_center compute-diagram">
   <div>Two workgroups, one locking the bottom bin, the other blocked from using the same bottom bin</div>